-Portfolio Winery is a joint venture between husband and wife team Geneviève and Luc Janssens; all the operations for this winery are conducted in their “garage” located next to their home.
+Portfolio Winery is a joint venture between husband and wife Geneviève and Luc Janssens; all the operations for this winery are conducted in their “garage” located next to their home.
 The term for this type of winery is “garagist”.
-We have visited a number of “garagist” wineries over the years in Napa as select cities within the county allow the use of a residential garage for commercial wine making purposes.
+We have visited a number of “garagist” wineries over the years in the Napa Valley as select cities within the county allow the use of a residential garage for commercial wine making purposes.
 This is the finest and most functional garage winery we have seen in the Napa Valley.

 Their Cabernet Sauvignon fruit is sourced from the same block of the well-known Hendry Vineyard every year since their first release in 1998.
-What is now the Hendry Vineyard ws originally the site of some of Napa’s earliest vineyard plantings with records showing grape vines planted on site initially in 1859.
-Prior to starting Portfolio, Geneviève was already familiar with the exceptional fruit from the Hendry Vineyard – as Robert Mondavi had been purchasing an number of varietals including Cabernet Sauvingon which was shared among Opus One at the time.
+The Hendry Vineyard was originally the site of some of Napa Valley’s earliest vineyard plantings with records showing grape vines planted on site initially in 1859.
+Prior to starting Portfolio, Geneviève was already familiar with the exceptional fruit from the Hendry Vineyard – as Robert Mondavi had been purchasing a number of varieties including Cabernet Sauvignon which was shared among Opus One at the time.

-Based on it’s location in the valley, the Hendry Vineyard maintains a unique growing climate; the temperature is very moderate – it is not often too hot or too cold.
-This provides a very consistent growing and ripening temperature for the vineyards.
-Geneviève notes the Hendry Vineyard contributes significantly towards the wines structure – and is part of the reason why they age their wines in oak for so long.The Detert Vineyard is located on the eastern Oakville bench-land and is the second source of grapes for Portfolio.
-This is one of the ideal (and historic) regions for growing Cabernet Franc in Napa with some of the oldest Cabernet Franc vines in all of Napa Valley.The Detert family first planted Cabernet Franc on site in 1949 with newer plantings dating from 1979 and in 2015.
+Based on its location in the valley, the Hendry Vineyard maintains a unique growing climate; the temperature is very moderate – it is not often too hot or too cold.
+This provides a very consistent growing and ripening climate for the vineyards.
+Geneviève notes the Hendry Vineyard contributes significantly towards the wines structure – and is part of the reason why they age their wines in oak for so long.The Detert Vineyard is located on the eastern Oakville bench-land and is the second source of grapes for Portfolio (Cabernet Franc).
+This is one of the most historic Cabernet Franc vineyards with some of the oldest Cabernet Franc vines in all of Napa Valley.The Detert family first planted Cabernet Franc on site in 1949 with newer plantings dating from 1979 and in 2015.
 The Mondavi family had been purchasing fruit from the Detert Vineyard dating back to the 1960’s and when Robert Mondavi opened his winery in 1966 – the Detert’s continued selling fruit to him.

 She moved to the Napa Valley in 1978 – her first job in the wine industry was at Robert Mondavi Winery (only 12 years after Mondavi had opened his winery) as a lab enologist and an assistant enologist.
-In 1989 she became the Director of Production at Opus One Winery and oversaw it’s construction.
+In 1989 she became the Director of Production at Opus One Winery and oversaw its construction.
 She has been the Director of Winemaking for Robert Mondavi Winery since 1997.
-In 2000 she was an integral part of Mondavi’s first major renovation since its founding in 1966 when the To Kalon fermentation room was built (containing large Taransaud wooden tanks).
+In 2000 she was an integral part of Mondavi’s first major renovation since its founding in 1966 when the impressive To Kalon fermentation room was built (containing large Taransaud wooden tanks).

 Very well respected in the industry, Geneviève’s contributions to the world of wine were honored in 2009 by the French government bestowing the title of “Officier” of the The Ordre National du Mérite Agricole – established in France in 1883, this award recognizes those who have made significant contributions to agriculture.
-And in 2010 The Wine Enthusiast Magazine awarded her their “2010 Winemaker of the Year”.
+And in 2010 The Wine Enthusiast Magazine awarded her their “2010 Winemaker of the Year.”

 Belgian born, Luc is a well-known extremely talented artist who is one of a handful of photographers in the world working with Photogravure, a photographic printing process that dates back to 1816.
-Well educated in the world of art, he has a Master of Fine Arts degree from the Royal Academy of Fine Arts in Brussels, Belgium, a Master of Arts degree at California State University and a Doctoral degree at the University of San Francisco.
+Highly educated in the world of art, he has a Master of Fine Arts degree from the Royal Academy of Fine Arts in Brussels, Belgium, a Master of Arts degree at California State University and a Doctoral degree at the University of San Francisco.
 He has also taught art at several San Francisco Bay Area based colleges.
 His works often blend photography and art and are found in collections worldwide.

 Their wines are popular in select parts of Japan and Taiwan.
 Locally you can find certain vintages often served at La Toque restaurant in the city of Napa.
-The wine sells out every year – for more information and to signup for their mailing list, visit: www.portfoliowinery.com.
+The wine sells out every year – for more information and to sign up for their mailing list, visit: www.portfoliowinery.com.
 Several other websites to be familiar with are: www.laofoundation.com (the Lao Charity organization) and www.lucjanssensstudio.com (photography/art).